 Commissioned by the European Commission Vocational and Education Agency (Cedefop)

-This study was carried out by Dr David Etherington (CEEDR) and Professor Carol Costley (Institute of Work Based Learning) as part of a wider Consortium also involving 3s Consulting ( lead partner in Vienna), Tallinn University, Estonia and Consoltor, Norway.
+This study was carried out by Dr David Etherington (CEEDR) and Professor Carol Costley (Work and Learning Research Centre) as part of a wider Consortium also involving 3s Consulting ( lead partner in Vienna), Tallinn University, Estonia and Consoltor, Norway.

 The key finding was that the role and position of actors and the involvement of stakeholder was the most decisive criterion in characterising differences in feedback mechanism in particular the role of social partners.
 However there were also big differences in the involvement of other stakeholder groups such as teachers or students, and among the social partners.